Drunken Noodles

 Drunken Noodles is a 2025 drama film written, produced, directed and edited by Lucio Castro.
 It stars Laith Khalifeh, Joél Isaac, Ezriel Kornel, Céline Clermontois, John Arthur Peetz, Guillermo García Arriaza and Matthew Risch.

-It had its world premiere at ACID section of the 2025 Cannes Film Festival on May 18, 2025.
+The film had its world premiere in the ACID section of the 2025 Cannes Film Festival on May 18, where it was nominated for the Queer Palm.
+It was theatrically released in the United States on June 26, 2026, by Strand Releasing.

 Premise

 Over the course of two summers, a young art student has a series of unexpected intimate encounters.